theboxer/fred-docs-test/en/index.md

+---
+title: "What is Fred?"
+description: ""
+sortorder: 1
+---

 # What is Fred?

 Fred is a visual drag-and-drop **fr**ont-end **ed**itor for [MODX CMS](https://modx.com).
 It empowers ordinary people to create exceptional content without knowing how to code or learning complex interfaces.